Hunternewlife/angular-motorola/README.md

 ---- run command "npm install"
 ---- run ng serve

-## responsivenes
+## responsivenes & comments about this approach

 I have created a full resposive mainly base on vw sizes but also rem, vh. using difernt approaches to the layouts so please take a look at the code, for example changing grid colums in angular by directives, using view ports in scss to change views and resizing based on the mot commong W * H dimensions.
+We have burned data from js to auto fill some frames, basic interfaces for those, a carousel responsive for the cards view. most of the project have material items.
+(I want to emphatyze that is my first time using material I just want to challenge myself to it for me is easier Boostrap or plain css) if you want I to generate a new version with boostrap or pure css please let me know

+Angulra was used for components navigation etc, it is my main framework, happy to study and learn if needed react or vue if needed.

 ## contact or questions